ashsams18/Deep-Learning-Challenge/AlphabetSoup_REPORT.md

 2. **Results**: Using bulleted lists and images to support your answers, address the following questions.

-In the starter code the accuracy achieved was = 72.69%
+In the starter code (0_AlphabetSoupCharity) the accuracy achieved was = 72.69%

 ![0.PNG](Images/Alphabet_Soup.PNG)

-For the 1st optimization, the number of Epochs were reduced from 100 to 50.
+For the 1st optimization (1_AlphabetSoupCharity_Optimzation), the number of Epochs were reduced from 100 to 50.
 This improved the accuracy to = 73%

 ![1.PNG](Images/1st_Optimisation.PNG)